Albert Whitted Airport: Accidents and incidents

+On June 15, 1967, a T-28 Navy trainer skidded off the runway while attempting to avoid colliding with a smaller plane.
+The pilot and passenger escaped injuries.

 On March 25, 2011, a Mooney M20J, registered to Courtney Jones Aviation, crashed after veering left on the runway and ended up on the rock jetty off the runway.
 The pilot of the aircraft was not injured.

 A few days later on March 27, 2011, a T-28 Warbird that was performing for the opening of the Honda Grand Prix crashed into the water after the pilot reported mechanical difficulties and attempted to make an emergency landing.
 Both the pilot and the passenger sustained minor injuries.

 On March 23, 2014, a Cessna L19 owned by the Advertising Air Force ditched into the water south east of the airport after the pilot reported engine failure.
 The pilot of the aircraft survived the accident without injury.

 On August 31, 2014, the pilot of a Piper PA-23, owned by Aerial Banners Incorporated, died after crashing 75 yards south of the airport shortly after takeoff.

 On September 15, 2014, a Piper PA-28 from Tallahassee Regional Airport crashed in the Vinoy Park en route to Albert Whitted Airport.
 All four on board survived with two sustaining minor injuries and two sustaining critical injuries.
 Later reports from the NTSB confirmed the aircraft crashed as a result of "total loss of engine power due to fuel exhaustion" while approaching Albert Whitted Airport.

 On October 10, 2024, Hurricane Milton brought damage to Albert Whitted Airport in St. Petersburg, with destroyed hangars, planes and debris scattered across the facility.
 City Council members unanimously approved a $1.2 million contract Jan.
 9 to commence a hangar demolition and removal project.